nathancarter/mocg/docs/pov-break-b-resources.md

 ## Free graph paper online

+!!! tip
     I recommend using graph paper to plan your projects before you begin them.
 [You can get free graph paper online here](http://incompetech.com/graphpaper/), among other places.

 ## Project Information for Instructors